Cleeng/mediastore-sdk/README.md

 ### Configuration

-You should start configoration by setting publisher settings like publisherId, offerId or environment if its needed.
+You should start configuration by setting publisher settings such as: `publisherId`, `offerId` or environment (if it's needed).
 You can do this by using Config class which has few important methods to do it.

-Setting publisherId:
+1. Setting `publisherId`:

 ```javascript
 Config.setPublisher("publisherId");
 ```

-where publisherId is your publisher ID in Cleeng system.
+where `publisherId` is your publisher ID in the Cleeng system.

-Setting offerId
+2. Setting `offerId`

 ```javascript
 Config.setOffer("offerId");
 ```

-where offerId is ID of the offer created for your publisher in Cleeng system.
+where `offerId` is the ID of the offer created for your publisher in the Cleeng system.

-Setting environment:
+3. Setting environment:

 ```javascript
 Config.setEnvironment("environment");